mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

         return list(preds.mode().iloc[0])
 ```

 And... that's it!
 If we run the script [run.py](https://github.com/mgsosna/ML_projects/blob/master/random_forest/run.py), we can compare the accuracies of our `DecisionTree` classifier, the average tree in a `RandomForest`, the full `RandomForest`, and scikit-learn's `RandomForestClassifier` for good measure.
 The results will vary by dataset, number of trees per forest, etc., but we can see that our lone decision tree has higher accuracy than the average tree in the forest, and that the full random forest is substantially stronger than individual trees.
-Unsurprisingly, scikit-learn has the highest accuracy... but we got fairly close!
+Unsurprisingly, scikit-learn has the highest accuracy... but we didn't do too badly!

 {% include header-bash.html %}
 ```bash